-Series: The Chamber
+Series / The Chamber

-Game Show Tropes in use:
+Short-lived Game Show

 - Carried by the Host: Inverted, as host Rick Schwartz didn't even ask the questions during the first two episodes.